Challenges: Driving Engagement Through Competition

 - Look at and familiarize yourself with the reporting options for your test challenge.

-- Create an incentive program designed to complement your challenge named [YourName] Challenge Incentive.
+- Create an incentive program designed to compliment your challenge named [YourName] Challenge Incentive.

 - Make sure your challenge-related incentive is set to auto-join and assigned to the same test network as your test challenge.